Cline, Oklahoma

 Cline is a ghost town in Beaver County, Oklahoma, United States.
 It is located approximately one-half mile from the nearest highway built by the WPA.
-By the time the highway was constructed, Clive had been disestablished.
+By the time the highway was constructed, Cline had been disestablished.

 History

 Cline was founded on May 5, 1894, as a farm town and was dissolved on March 31, 1948.
 Before Cline was disestablished it used to have a post office, cemetery (located at 36.77534°N 100.00740°W), store, and school, as well as a large population for its time.
 In 1905, a blacksmithy was built as well as a feed barn to sell feed and hold stock sales.

 In 1912, the stock was moved to Gate, the post office was discontinued and the mail came from Gate by Star Route.
 The store in 1901 was run by a man by the name of J. B. Lamaster.
 John and Bob Carr operated the store and post office later on.